data-storage-lab/Symbolic-Execution/README.md

 # Other Repos

-This contains a list of symbolic execution resources (research papers, lectures, videos, tools)
+This contains a list of symbolic execution resources (research papers, lectures, videos, tools) curated by Kasper Luckow

 - [Awesome-Symbolic-Execution](https://github.com/ksluckow/awesome-symbolic-execution)